IoT (Internet of Things) is transforming the way we manage our buildings. And with the current move to hybrid work, it is more useful than ever.

 These are just a few examples of Energy IoT use cases.
 But there are many equipment functions within a building that can be connected and automated to enhance performance, increase efficiency and reduce expenses even further.

-How to Implement your Energy Intelligent Strategy thanks to IoT
+How to Implement Your Energy Intelligence Strategy Thanks to IoT

 Spacewell’s DEXMA Platform is an example of Energy IoT in action.
 This advanced energy management platform enables energy managers to implement a complete intelligent energy strategy in all their buildings, automating a multitude of tasks.